kottans/kottans-course-bootstrap/README.md

 ### Team

-To start a course you have to find **at least 3 people** - a manager and two coaches.
+To start a course you have to find **at least 3 people** - a project coordinator and two coaches.

 The manager can work part-time and his/her responsibilities are:
 + registration